edina/Exemplars2020/README.md

 * Quick Reference Guides
 For a list of finished teaching tools with short descriptions, please refer to the [Documentations page on the Noteable website](https://noteable.edina.ac.uk/teaching_templates/).

-### List of libraries
-If you are interested in the current packages and their version numbers available in all the live and beta Notebook Servers offered by Noteable.

 ## Visuals
 Here are some excerpts from the exemplars and teaching documents within this repo.